karvindass/comparch/README.md

 Laboratory work includes completing the behavioral-level design of a microarchitecture (LC-3b).
 The following is how these labs work.

-Lab1 Write an assembler for the LC-3b Assembly Language
+Lab1.
+Write an Assembler for the LC-3b Assembly Language
 -------------------------------------------------------
 The LC-3b supports a rich, but lean, instruction set.
 Each 16-bit instruction consists of an opcode (bits[15:12]) plus 12 additional bits to specify the other information which is needed to carry out the work of that instruction.
 Figure A summarizes the 14 different opcodes in the LC-3b and the specification of the remaining bits of each instruction.
 The 15th and 16th 4-bit opcodes are not specified, but are reserved for future use.
 Figure B shows the entire LC-3b instruction set.